dingo-actual/om/readme.md

   - This allows for effective arbitrary-length input sequences
 - Multi-pass transformer memory
   - This allows for greater expressivity and noise-robustness in the memory portion of the transformer
-- Initial convolutional layers
+- Initial "stacked n-gram embedding" linear projection layers
   - This allows for the model to:
-    - Learn effectively, regardless of the choice of tokenizer
+    - Learn effectively, regardless of the choice of tokenizer and only a modest increase in parameter count
     - Potentially eliminate the need for a tokenizer

 To the best of my knowledge, these features are novel.
 If you find any references to these features in the literature, please let me know.
 My email is [ryan@beta-reduce.net](ryan@beta-reduce.net)